gyorilab/covid-19/docs/README.md

 --------------------------------------------------------

 <img align="left" src="https://raw.githubusercontent.com/indralab/covid-19/website/docs/ace2_small_molecules.png" width="150"/>
-We used INDRA to assemble all known small molecules that can inhibt a set of protein targets that are of particular interest in treating COVID-19.
+We used INDRA to assemble all known small molecules that can inhibit a set of protein targets that are of particular interest in treating COVID-19.
 These reports are organized as browseable web pages that allow drilling down into specific literature evidence, linking to supporting publications, and